Menu

 What impact does being a young carer have?

-Caring for someone can be very isolating, worrying and stressful.
-For young carers, this can negatively impact their experience in education.
-Over a quarter of young carers aged 11-15 regularly miss school.
-This can have a lasting effect on their life chances.
+Caring for someone can be very isolating, worrying, and stressful.
+For young carers, this can negatively impact their experience in education and have a lasting effect on their life chances.

 Another problem for young carers is recognising themselves as young carers.
 It’s usually only when they reach secondary school that they realise their home life is different from their friends'.